Implementing a product-led growth strategy is a new trend for many SaaS companies. But, what does being product led actually mean?

 I always tell my team, if you’re launching a new product and you’re trying something and you’re running an experiment, great, we should be running experiments.
 If we are releasing code that brings our service down and impacts customers and their own products, that’s not taking risks or innovating, that’s not putting customer first.
 And so I do think that maniacal focus on the customer is another huge part of culture that matters.
 How do we keep customers happy?
 How do we put them first?
 Is the final piece of the puzzle when it comes to culture for me.

-Kalei White: First question is, how do you differentiate between a good chief product officer and a great one?
+Kalei White: First question is, how do you differentiate between a good Chief Product Officer and a great Chief Product Officer?

 Trisha Price: Yeah.
 So I’m going to answer that first in terms of a leader.
 Because to me, when I think about my role as chief product officer, I think about myself as a C-suite team member and a leader of the company first.
 And so to me, it’s what makes a great product leader and what makes a great leader a great C-suite team member is putting the company first and putting your people first.
 Meaning not just my product agenda, when I think about my team and I think about their career growth and I think about the company’s good.
 If somebody wants to change jobs to another department and that’s what’s good for them and good for the company, I always put that first.
 It’s spending enough time with my peers as a leader to help ensure that the company is successful versus my team being successful.

-Trisha Price: So first I always, before I started giving advice, ask people, why do they want to grow into a manager, a director, a CPO?
-Sometimes I feel like it’s societal pressure, it’s peer pressure, LinkedIn, social media, all these things make us all feel not good enough and we always have to be striving for something that we perceive others to be doing.
-And so before I start giving advice, I always ask people to really ask yourself, why do you want this role?
+Trisha Price: So first I always, before I started giving advice, ask people, why do they want to grow into a manager, a director, a Chief Product Officer?
+Sometimes I feel like it’s societal pressure, it’s peer pressure, LinkedIn, or social media, all these things make us all feel not good enough and we always have to be striving for something that we perceive others to be doing.
+And so before I start giving advice, I always ask people to really ask themselves, why do you want this role?
 And if it’s not about building a great team, then I ask people to think before they really start rowing or climbing a ladder or getting to the other rung of the jungle gym, because careers really are a jungle gym and we’ll talk about that advice in a second.
-But really thinking about it and understanding what you’re giving up.
+But really think about it and understand what you’re giving up.

 And as a CPO, you really have to have empathy for the other leaders around you.
 When you think about the chief revenue officer and the pressure to make the number, how can you be a support and help and partner with that person?
 When you think about customer success and risk and escalations, when you do the wrong thing in the product, the impact on that person, how do you be supportive?
 And so I think as you go and you want to take on more, it’s building those relationships across the company, maybe even taking a job in other parts of the company.
 So I mentioned earlier, your career really is a jungle gym, I don’t think it’s always product manager to senior, to lead, to director, all in product.
 I think sometimes taking a role in another department helps you be a better product leader as well.